berenger-eu/spc5/README.md

 The official repository is https://gitlab.inria.fr/bramas/spc5

+This branch is the first version written in assembly and that works only with AVX512.
+Please go the master branch to have the new version.

 ## Overview

 This package contains function to compute the SpMV on AVX-512-based architectures (KNL, SKL, CNL).